yomurb/yomu/README.md

 ### Reading text from a stream

-Yomu can also read from a stream or any object that responds to `read`, including Ruby on Rails' and Sinatra's file uploads:
+Yomu can also read from a stream or any object that responds to `read`, including file uploads from Ruby on Rails or Sinatra.

     post '/:name/:filename' do
-      yomu = Yomu.new params[:data]
+      yomu = Yomu.new params[:data][:tempfile]
       yomu.text
     end

+### Reading metadata

+Metadata is returned as a hash.

+    yomu = Yomu.new 'sample.pages'
+    yomu.metadata['Content-Type'] #=> "application/vnd.apple.pages"

 ## Installation and Dependencies